-It’s July 5th and I’ve been sitting at home all week watching Christmas movies.
+It’s only November 14th and I’ve been sitting at home the past two weeks watching Christmas movies.
 I absolutely LOVE the holiday season.
 And as I was watching movies yesterday I started asking myself what it is about Christmas that I love so much.
 Is it the presents, music or decorations?
 Those all play a part…but it’s about something bigger than that for me.
 For me, the holiday season is a beautiful and magical time of the year.
 And I feel that magic throughout the holiday season.
 In fact, when the holidays are over it’s pretty sad for me and for others who also feel the magic of the season.

 Of course, there are other times that I feel magic.
 When I spend a weekend at the beach, I feel it.
 I feel it a lot when I’m visiting Disney World.
 It’s there when I go out and visit someplace new or try something for the first time.
 But I also feel it in little moments.
 Watching the fireflies on a warm summer night.
 Watching one of my dogs while they are dreaming (they often bark or move their legs like they are running in their sleep).
 Looking at a rainbow after a storm.

 There is magic all around us…all of the time.
 As children, we see and feel the magic.
 And we believe in it all of the time.
 When we’re young we find magic in the most ordinary things.
 And we are experts at creating magic as well.
 Our imaginations know no limits and we believe we can create anything…even if it’s only imaginary.
 The result is that most children experience much less stress.

 But then we go to school and we begin to be taught how to follow directions and rules.
 We are shown how to think and who to be.
 Boundless creativity is not encouraged as we get older.
 In fact it is discouraged.
 Magic becomes something that we only experience during times when it is socially acceptable because as we grow into adulthood, we must be “realistic”.

 Many adults are uncomfortable with a creative spirit